Storm (Marvel Comics): 1980s: Punk look and loss of powers

-In The Uncanny X-Men #173 (October 1983), Claremont and artist Paul Smith created a new look for Storm, abandoning her old costume for black leather top and pants, and changing her former veil of white hair into a punk mohawk.
+In The Uncanny X-Men #173 (October 1983), Claremont and artist Paul Smith created a new look for Storm, replacing her old costume with a punk fashion aesthetic: A black leather top and pants with spikes and a mohawk.
 The change in appearance was inspired by the decision of colleague Walt Simonson to shave off his beard and mustache while on vacation with his wife, X-Men editor Louise Simonson.
 Upon their return, Simonson's daughter, Julie, upset at her father's new appearance, ran from the room.
 When the editors decided to change Storm's appearance, Smith submitted a number of designs to them, explaining in a 2008 interview:

 I did a number of portraits, all quite lovely and feminine.
 As a joke, I included a shot of her as Mr. T. You know, the kind of shot where they HAVE to go the other way.
 Weezie [X-Men editor Louise Simonson]'s response?
 'They're going to hang us whichever way we go.
 Let's commit the murder.'
 I argued it was a joke and a monstrously bad idea but, given my departure following 175 was set prior to beginning my run, my vote didn't count.
 So I did what I could with what I had left...
 So we went with the Mohawk ...But once you get into the whole leather and stud thing it was a bad joke that got way out of hand.

 Julie Simonson's reaction to her father's new appearance would be mirrored in X-Man Kitty Pryde's heartbroken rejection of Storm's new look.
-In the story, Storm's outlook on life darkens after her struggles with the Brood.
 These changes alienate her from Kitty for a time.
-Storm is influenced in this by Yukio, a friend of Wolverine, and the two become fast friends; while the characters' relationship was originally conceived of as romantic, it was relegated to subtext after Marvel Comics' editor-in-chief Jim Shooter mandated that no same-gender couples could be depicted in comic books during his tenure at the company due to controversy in response to "A Very Personal Hell", a story Shooter had previously written in an issue of The Rampaging Hulk.
-Claremont wrote an arc in which fellow mutant Forge develops a mutant power neutralizing gun.
+Comics scholar andre m. carrington views this incident as a challenge to the stereotype of Black women as universal caregivers, demonstrating unconscious expectations of race and gender.

+A year later, Claremont wrote an arc in which fellow mutant Forge develops a mutant power neutralizing gun.
 The intended target is another X-Man, Rogue, but Storm is hit instead, taking away her powers.
 Forge takes her back to his home in Dallas, Texas to recover.
 They fall in love, but when she learns that Forge built the weapon that took her powers, she is heartbroken and leaves him.